 These statements are not false per se.
-But in Finland these arguments are repeatedly being used against nationalistic organizations.
+But in Finland these arguments are repeatedly used against nationalistic movements.
 That makes no sense.

 There does not have to be disharmony between nationalism and international actions.
 Why should everything about Finnishness be created by Finns?
 There has always been communication and interaction between nations and cultures.
 Sometimes more, sometimes less.

 In my opinion Finnish culture is not defined by the things that Finns have created, but by the things that Finns do in their own special way.
 Coffee is related to the Finnish culture because Finnish people drink exceptional amounts of it.
-Sauna is related to the Finnish culture because Finns go to the sauna more frequently than most other nations.
+Sauna is related to the Finnish culture because Finns go to sauna more frequently than most other people.
 In a nutshell, Finnishness is all about special features.
-The origin of those features doesn’t matter much.
+The origin of those features does not matter much.

-Using this same logic, I would say that not all Finnish-made is automatically part of the Finnish culture.
-For instance, let’s assume that some Finnish top chef creates a new dish that receives long-lasting popularity in France but not in Finland.
-That dish becomes a part of the French cuisine instead of Finnish.
+Following this same logic, I claim that not all Finnish-made is automatically part of the Finnish culture.
+For instance, let us assume that some Finnish top chef creates a new dish that receives long-lasting popularity in France but not in Finland.
+That dish becomes a part of the French cuisine instead of the Finnish cuisine.

 History knows no stability.
 There has never been a static, completely original instance of the Finnish culture.
 As time goes by, our culture alters in at least two ways: 1) Finnish people create new cultural phenomena on their own and 2) Finnish people adopt memes from other nations.
 What Finnish people find worth adopting is up to them.

 From generation to generation, the Finnish culture alters inevitably.
 This can be called evolution.
 But can this constant change eventually make our culture vanish?
-Yes it can, precisely for the reason that Finnishness means special features.
-On a day when the Finnish culture cannot be told from the culture of some other nation(s), Finnish culture no longer exists.
+Yes it can, precisely for the reason that Finnishness consists of special features.
+On a day when the culture of the Finns can no longer be told from the culture of some other nation(s), or when the Finns do not exist anymore, Finnish culture no longer exists.